 Whether you’re outsourcing to an individual or a company, the method of communication is paramount.
-If you’re communicating only by e-mail, then this can make it all too easy for there to be a miscommunication resulting in your getting the wrong work.
+If you’re communicating only by email, then this can make it all too easy for there to be a miscommunication resulting in you getting the wrong work.
 This also becomes especially likely if the person or company you are using doesn’t speak English as a first language.

 You can avoid a simple misinterpretation by scheduling a phone call or a Skype session to have a conversation at the beginning of a project.
-As the business owner you’ll want to be confident in the work getting done to your standards, on time and on budget.
+Yes, you need a kickoff meeting.
+As the business owner, you’ll want to be confident in the work getting done to your standards, on time and on budget.

 2. Not Checking

 While 99% of the internet population might be conscientious and moral, there will always be those that try to scam you out of money.
 That’s why you should always check that the work you’ve received is original and high quality.